mercuryy-1337/DebridMediaOrganiser/README.md

 python3 renameshows.py [--force]
 ```
 On the first run, the script will prompt you to enter the following settings, which will then be saved in settings.json for future use:
 1. Your TMDb API key.
-Used to authenticate requests to The Movie Database (TMDb) API, enabling access to TV show data such as titles, IDs, and external identifiers like IMDb IDs. <br/>
+Used to authenticate requests to The Movie Database (TMDb) API, enabling access to TV show data such as titles, IDs and episode information. <br/>
 2. Source directory containing the unorganized TV show files (src_dir). <br/>
 3. Destination directory where the symlinks will be created and organised into (dest_dir). <br/>
-4. Your preferred ID of choice for identifying TV shows, either 'tmdb' for TMDb (The Movie Database) or 'imdb' for IMDb (Internet Movie Database).

 the optional --force flag enables the script to automatically select a result for TV show searches without requiring user input.